king-ben/palaeo/README.md

 * `/examples` : Example beast2 xml files
 * `/src` : source files.
 See below for details.
 * `version.xml` : BEAST package version file.
+* `/R_xml_tools` : An R function for producing xml blocks with operators from tables of fossil site occurences.
+Includes example templates

 The Java packages in the palaeo BEAST2 package are:

 ### `beast.evolution.operators`
 * 'FossilSiteDateRandomWalker' - An operator that takes a list of taxa from a single site or layer, and a range of ages.
 All taxa in the taxon list will be assigned the same age with each move.
 Can take sampled ancestor or offset trees